-Our group of about 50 was mostly Chilean, Argentinian, and Bolivian.
+Our group of about 50 was mostly Chilean, Argentinean, and Bolivian.
 I’ve been feeling lackluster for a few days and the River tour was upbeat.
-Our Mapuche guide spoke mostly in Spanish and he covered a vast amount of information in a short period of time.
+Our Mapuche guide spoke mostly Spanish covering a vast amount of information in a short period of time.

-I asked for English commentary and he obliged by giving me an abbreviated version.
-He was knowledgeable about the area’s history, folk tales, and superstitions.
+I requested English commentary, and he obliged by giving me an abbreviated version.
+He was knowledgeable about history, folk tales, and superstitions in the area.

-The cruise reminded me of Germany and an afternoon years ago spent floating down the Rhine River.
-Except for the absence of German Castles along the hillsides, it could have been the Rhine.
-Even the music played on the boat was more German and Italian than Spanish.
+The cruise was reminiscent of Germany and an afternoon years ago spent floating down the Rhine River.
+Except for the absence of German Castles on the hillsides, it could have been the Rhine.
+Even music on the boat was more German than Spanish.

 Along the way we stopped for hikes around two islands and saw the remains of several Spanish fortifications designed to protect major locations from colonial invasion.
 With its strategic position on the rivers, Valdivia was the most heavily fortified port in the Spanish colonies.

-Much of the guide’s commentary was about the severe impact of the 1960 earthquake and the roles indigenous people played in rebuilding and restoring the ecosystem.
+Much of the guide’s commentary was about the severe impact of the 1960 Valdivia Earthquake and the roles indigenous people played in rebuilding and restoring the ecosystem.
+It was the largest earthquake recorded in the 20th century.
+Originating off the coast on May 22, the temblor caused “substantial damage and loss of life in Chile and other countries, as a result of the tsunamis that it generated”.
 Descriptions of how the earthquake and resulting tidal wave wiped out almost everything in sight were chilling.

 One large ship was literally carried from the bay into the rivers and almost a thousand people on board died.
 There is a shipwreck marker along the river.

 Our first stop was Isla de Mancera and the Ruins del Fuerte Español known as El Castillo San Pedro.
-The fort’s chapel was one of the most beautiful in Chile but the earthquake left nothing but rubble.
-It was interesting to see the fort’s layout and organization.
+The fort’s chapel was one of the most beautiful in Chile but the earthquake left only rubble.
+It was interesting to see the organization and layout of the fort.

 The next stop, the sea port of Corral, is best known for the forts of Corral Bay.
 It was headquarters for a system of Spanish fortifications and defensive batteries built to protect Valdivia during colonial times.
 We spent about an hour touring the fortress.
 It was beautiful and the history is fascinating.

 The trip was relaxing with warm, sunny weather.
-We had lunch on board, tea and coffee on the way back to Valdivia, and arrived at Schuster Pier at about 7:00 p.m.
+We ate lunch on board, enjoyed tea and coffee on the way back to Valdivia, and arrived at Schuster Pier at about 7:00 p.m.
 I chatted with the other passengers, including a Chilean family and a fun couple from Santiago.
-Valdivia is a popular weekend getaway for people who live in Santiago.
-Everyone was aware of the news of heavy rain and flooding in northern Chile’s Atacama Desert.
-Apparently a storm is on the way south, and this morning Valdivia was overcast.
+Valdivia is a popular getaway for people who live in Santiago.
+Everyone was aware of heavy rain and flooding in northern Chile’s Atacama Desert.
+Apparently, a storm is on the way south, and this morning Valdivia skies were overcast.